Investigating galactic double white dwarfs for sub-milliHz gravitational wave mission ASTROD-GW: Galactic binaries identification

 \subsection{Algorithm for galactic binaries identification}

 The galactic binaries are mostly in the early inspiral phase, and the frequency evolution of a binary due to GW radiation could be approximated as \cite{Maggiore:2007ulw},

 where $\mathcal{M}_c = (m_1 m_2)^{3/5} / (m_1+m_2)^{1/5}$ is the chirp mass, $G$ is the gravitational constant and $c$ is the speed of light.
-The evolution in lower frequencies is much lower than the higher frequencies, and GWs emitted by the galactic binaries are approximated as monochromatic source.
+The evolution in lower frequencies is much lower than the higher frequencies, and GWs emitted by the galactic binaries are approximated as monochromatic source (In realistic scenario, the signal will modulate with the orbital motion of the interferometer, and the modulation effect is illustrated in Appendix \ref{sec:modulation_waveform}).
 The GW waveforms of two polarizations could be described as

 with the amplitude

 where $\iota$ is the inclination of a binary, $\Phi$ is the phase of the GW waveform, $d_L$ is the luminosity distance.
 The power of a monochromatic source in the observation time $T_\mathrm{obs}$ will be,